 - Most cases with a case management type are managed at home.
-About 58.3% of all cases do not have case management type reported, with documentation entirely absent in several of the recent reporting weeks.
-The coordination of case management data needs to be improved between all reporting and receiving parties - The case fatality rate stands at about 1.1%, same as in Week 13
+About 58.5% of all cases do • not have case management type reported, with documentation entirely absent in several of the recent reporting weeks.
+The coordination of case management data needs to be improved between all reporting and receiving parties - The case fatality rate stands at about 1.09%